-Identifying the 4 Buying Behavior Styles to Sell More Effectively
+How to Identify 4 Buying Behavior Styles to Sell More Effectively

-The 4 Common Buyer Behavior Styles
+4 Common Buyer Behavior Styles

-“D” Types
+Dominant “D” Types

-Dominance, or Doer types are direct and to the point.
+Dominant or Doer types are direct and to the point.
 They typically have fast-paced speech and a strong personality.
 They tend to think in terms of the bottom line and often have a quicker, more impulsive decision-making style.

-How to improve communication with “D” types:
+How to improve communication when selling to “D” types:

-• Minimize features – maximize benefits
+• Minimize features, maximize benefits

 • Focus on how your product or service can help them reach their goals